dealingwith/daniel-industries/_writings/east-district.md

 "It's come to the point where a man can't enjoy a dog on the streets of the district, Sumo," Tris said.

-"Ha," Sumo said, wiping down the top of his stand with a bar rag.
+"Ha!"
+Sumo said, wiping down the top of his stand with a bar rag.
 "At least she paid for her dog."

 Tris took his last bite and suddenly the music from every club synced up for a split second, and the pause between bass notes rang a deathly silence through the street.
-He waited to hear a thousand thoughts, but they didn't come.

 Sumo grunted.
 "That was weird."